Fast Approximate Solution of Stein Equations for Post-Processing of MCMC

-Here we varied the dimension $d$ of the logistic regression task from $d = 4$ in the main text to $d = 10$, to understand how the performance of different preconditioners depends on the dimension of the posterior distribution defining the numerical task.
-The regression coefficients were now taken to be $\mathbf{x} = [1,1/2,1/3, \ldots, 1/10]$.
-Results are reported in \Cref{fig: varying d}.
-It can be seen that the performance of preconditioners was broadly similar to the case $d = 4$ presented in the main text, with the exception that some preconditioners now exhibited negative gain for small $\ell$ at which the linear system is well-conditioned.
+Here, we vary the dimension $d$ of the logistic regression task from $d = 4$ in the main text to $d = 10$, to understand how the performance of different preconditioners depends on the dimension of the posterior distribution defining the numerical task.
+We set the true data-generating parameter to

+Results are reported for the Mat\'{e}rn kernel with $\nu = 5/2$ in \Cref{fig: main 10d}.
+The performance of preconditioners was broadly similar to the case $d = 4$ presented in the main text, with the exception that some preconditioners now exhibited negative gain for small $\ell$ at which the linear system is well-conditioned.